 8. Lawyer (Excluding advocate and solicitor)

-Like the medical specialists, they also go through an arduous & extended period of studying process to get to where they are.
-All the sacrifices and effort eventually bears a fruitful amount of income reaching $17,370 monthly.
+Like the medical specialists, they also go through an arduous & extended studying process to get to where they are.
+All the sacrifices and effort eventually bear a fruitful amount of income that reaches $17,370 monthly.

 9. University Lecturer